Where can you find more in-depth information about the owners and benefits rather than just the promotional fluff?

 SugarBearHair company was founded in May 2015 and made the co-founders, Nicole and Morris into multi-millionaires.
 Nicole Christine Nightly (Nicole Johnson), had a brief career as a beauty blogger while YouTube star, and Dan Morris, assisted in the launch of viralcrunch.com.
 The Florida-based Besweet Creations LLC owns the SugarBearHair brand and trademark in 2016.
 Nicole is also the founder of detox tea company Skinny Fox.

 This research is just to ensure you know about SugarBearHair as much as possible outside of the glam and wavy photos.
-Even though it is popular, you should buy based on the nutrients rather than the popularity.
+Even though it is popular, you should buy based on the nutrients and price rather than the popularity.